Data collected by Gluten Free & Tasty!:

 Http vs Https:

-As I do not sell anything, this is not an https:// site.
-It is also not something I can afford at this time.
-If the time comes where I did sell something “through” my site (i.e. I’ve been working on some GF books, including a cookbook), the item would be sold through a site like The Book Patch, or Amazon, or something like that, where your financial information would be processed securely and safely.
+Although I am not selling anything through my site, this site is using SSL (secure socket layer).
+When the time comes where I did sell something “through” my site (i.e. I’ve been working on some GF books, including a cookbook), the item would be sold through a site like The Book Patch, or Amazon, or something like that, where your financial information would be processed securely and safely.